The Birth Control Shot

 Each injection (3 months' worth of birth control) costs between $0 and about $150.
 Many health insurance plans cover the cost of birth control shots, as well as the cost of the doctor's visit.
 Family planning clinics (such as Planned Parenthood) may charge less.

 When Should I Call the Doctor?

-Someone using the birth control shot should call the doctor if she:
+Someone getting the birth control shot should call the doctor if they: